brian-cooney/CV/README.md

   In my time working a digital agency, I worked on real-world projects as the senior account executive.
 One of my most satisfying memories is being able to debug a major issue caused on a client's live production site due to a Google Chrome update in Version 70, where Chrome changed how it interpreted CSS Grid rows.
 As I had recently been teching myself CSS Grid, I was able to test out a few assumptions in Chrome's dev tools.
 The solution was to explicitly declare rows.
 This meant that we were able to communicate with the client, test, fix and deploy in a relatively short time.

+- **Bug fixing**

+  I really like sinking my teeth into problems and finding solutions.
+In my cohort at Makers academy, I started helping my colleagues on bugs they were facing in their projects.
+I would routinely get approached by colleagues to solve a particular bug.
+I wouldn't always be able to help, but this process has exposed me to different approaches to problem solving, and made me better at squashing software bugs.

 ### Communication

 Being good at communication is a vital soft skill for any organisation, be it to aid collaboration, grow productivity, build trust within teams or to increase morale.

-#### 8+ Years of experience communicating with technical and non-technical teams
+#### 9+ Years of experience communicating with technical and non-technical teams

 - **Account Management Experience**

   In my role as senior account executive at Quba, a leading digital agency, I was often the bridge between clients who were non-technical stakeholders (usually marketing teams or senior management) and developers.
-It was my job to listen and ask the right questions (both to the clients and developers) to ensure the business objectives were correctly represented in the technical specifications, and to ensure that we weren't promising
+It was my job to listen and ask the right questions (both to the clients and developers) to ensure the business objectives were correctly represented in the technical specifications, and to ensure that we weren't promising.
+I was able to turn around a souring relationship with a highly coveted client by communicating effectively, prioritising and consistently delivering on my deadlines.

 - **Management Experience**

-  In my role as head of digital & content at EyeforTravel, a leading business intelligence firm based in London, I was often called on in management meetings to condense marketing data in a way that communicated high-level information necessary for senior management in understanding and making decisions like making projections, or allocating resources in the short-term.
+  In my role as head of digital & content at EyeforTravel, a leading business intelligence firm based in London, I was often called on in management meetings to condense marketing data in a way that communicated high-level information necessary for senior management to understand and make decisions like revenue projections, or allocating resources.

 - **Building lasting relationships**

   As part of my role at EyeforTravel, I was often called on in difficult situations both within the organisation and with external vendors.
 I was often able to navigate difficult situations by being able to call on colleagues for help or guidance.
-This was especially evident when I had to move out of the UK in 2011 due to new visa regulations, but I was offered a 100% remote job due to my relationship with my colleagues and external media partners and sponsors.
-After a year, I was also eventually offered a sponsorship to come back to the UK.
+This was especially evident when I had to move out of the UK in 2011 due to new visa regulations, but I was offered a 100% remote job due to my relationship with my colleagues and external partners and sponsors.
+After a year, I was also eventually offered a sponsorship to join the team back in the UK.

 **Note:** I'm happy to provide references from previous clients and colleagues.